tutorial

 The communication is JSON-RPC over stdio.
 Claude Desktop spawns your server as a subprocess.
 They exchange JSON messages through stdin/stdout.
 Your server never needs to handle HTTP, WebSockets, or authentication for local use.

-Python or TypeScript?
+Python, TypeScript, or Go?
 The Real Tradeoffs#

-Both work.
+All three work.
 Here's how to decide:

-FactorPython (FastMCP)TypeScript (SDK)
+FactorPython (FastMCP)TypeScript (SDK)Go

-Setup time2 minutes4 minutes
+Setup time2 minutes4 minutes5 minutes

-Lines of code~40% lessMore verbose
+Lines of code~40% lessMore verboseModerate

-Type safetyRuntime onlyCompile-time
+Type safetyRuntime onlyCompile-timeCompile-time

-Best forPrototypes, data science, MLProduction apps, type-heavy codebases
+Best forPrototypes, data, MLProduction apps, type-heavy codebasesHigh-performance, scale

 Python Tutorial: Build the Notes Server#